mtenenholtz/cpai/README.md

 }
 ```

-- Use a profile: `aicp copy . --profile docs-only`
+- Use a profile: `cpai copy . --profile docs-only`
 - Add/override instructions at runtime:
 - Inline: `-i "Refactor for clarity; note assumptions."`
 - From file: `--instructions-file .prompt.txt`